probablynotnmp/predictive-analytics-platform/README.md

 ## 👨‍💻 About The Project

 Hi there!
-I'm a recent AI & Data Science graduate, and this **Predictive Analytics Platform** is my flagship portfolio project.

 I built this platform to bridge the gap between raw customer data and actionable business insights.
 In the real world, data doesn't just sit there; it tells a story.
 My goal was to build a system that listens to that story and predicts the next chapter.

 This isn't just a collection of scripts; it's a **production-grade architecture** demonstrating how ML models can be deployed as microservices, complete with real-time APIs, interactive dashboards, and automated pipelines.